PTO Generator Buyer's Guide

 For those who make a living off the land, getting power to distant parts of your property can be difficult.
-If you own a tractor, however, then a power take-off (PTO) generator can solve your electricity woes.
+If you own a tractor, however, then a power take-off (PTO) generator, sometimes known as a tractor generator, can solve your electricity woes.

-A PTO unit connects straight to the driveshaft of your tractor engine to generate electricity.
+A PTO generator connects directly to the driveshaft of your tractor engine to generate electricity.
 Wherever you take your tractor, you can take your power with you.

 Work smarter not harder.
 With a PTO generator, you can run power tools far away from distant utility poles without carrying unnecessary equipment.
 Look for models with a lifting eye.

-With fewer internal parts and less necessary upkeep than a gas engine, you'll be surprised how easy PTO generators are to maintain.
+With fewer internal parts and less necessary upkeep than a gas engine, you'll be surprised at how easy tractor generators are to maintain.
 Look for models with maintenance-free bearings and a brushless generator.

-Pound for pound, PTO generators cost a lot less than an equivalent standby generator with the same power output, almost 50% less!
-When you think about all of the uses you can get out of a PTO generator, it's like having the most-powerful portable and standby generator in one!
+Pound for pound, PTO generators cost a lot less than an equivalent standby generator with the same power output.
+When you think about all of the uses you can get out of a tractor generator, it's like having the most-powerful portable and standby generator in one.

 This is the most critical step in sizing your PTO generator.
-You simply match the PTO generator to the horsepower of your tractor engine.
+You need to match the PTO generator to the horsepower of your tractor engine.

 PTO generators produce two types of electricity: Single-Phase or Three-Phase.

-Single-Phase electricity is just like the power coming out of your wall socket.
+Single-Phase electricity is standard power coming out of your home's wall socket.

-Three-Phase electricity is more complex.
-If you need power in 208 volts or 480 volts, you’ll need a Three-Phase PTO generator.
+Three-Phase electricity is used for higher-powered applications.
+If you need power in 208 volts or 480 volts, you’ll need a three-phase PTO generator.

 If you're unsure what kind of PTO generator will work for you, or need help finding the right features, give one of our experts a call.